 If you and your spouse both work, your combined incomes may move you into a higher tax bracket.
 Use the IRS Withholding Calculator tool at IRS.gov to help you complete a new Form W-4.
 See Publication 505, Tax Withholding and Estimated Tax, for more information.

 To avoid problems and to get specific advice speak with your tax adviser.

 Marriage can have an impact on insurance.
 It is important that you report changes in circumstances, such as changes in your income or family size, to your health insurance company (or Health Insurance Marketplace).
 You should also notify your insurance company when you move out of the area covered by your current insurance plan.

 Let the IRS know if your address changes.

 You should also notify the U.S. Postal Service.
-You can ask them online atto forward your mail.
+You can ask them online at USPS.com to forward your mail.
 You may also report the change at your local post office.